Updated: October 23, 2024

 Several Portuguese government agencies offer valuable assistance to new businesses.
 IAPMEI (Agency for Competitiveness and Innovation), Turismo de Portugal (Portugal Tourism), and AICEP (Portuguese Agency for Investment and Foreign Trade) all provide programs and resources specifically tailored to support foreign investors.
 The Portuguese Ministry of Economy, Portugal Global, and the Program of Support for Local Employment Initiative are additional resources offering data, guidance, and potential financial support.

-You could gain a comprehensive support network by partnering with legal and financial professionals, as well as our residency and citizenship division, Global Citizen Solutions, who can help you along the journey of living as expats in Portugal.
+You could gain a comprehensive support network by partnering with legal and financial professionals, as well as our residency and citizenship division, Global Citizen Solutions, who can help you along the journey of living as an expat in Portugal.

 Frequently Asked Questions About Starting a Business in Portugal